Little Girl in a Blue Armchair: Painting

 Recent cleaning and infra-red photography at the National Gallery of Art has confirmed Degas' contribution.

-The painting is described as "it dazzles with its predominant hue of deep turquoise" and has been regarded to be a masterpiece by Karen Rosenberg in a New York Times review.
+The painting is described as "it dazzles with its predominant hue of deep turquoise" and has been regarded to be a masterpiece by Karen Rosenberg in review in The New York Times.

 The dog pictured lying in the armchair next the little girl's in Little Girl in a Blue Armchair is a Brussels Griffon.
 Cassatt was probably introduced to this breed while in Antwerp 1873.
 Degas presented her with a pup he had procured from fellow Impressionist Ludovic-Napoléon Lepic, a dog lover who bred them, and Cassatt went on to keep them the rest of her life.
 (Note: The pup was probably the one she named Baptiste or "Batty", her constant companion the next decade.)

 The painting was purchased from the artist by Ambroise Vollard of Paris around 1903 for his gallery, and was later acquired by Hector Brame of Paris.
 It was sold in 1963 to Mr. and Mrs. Paul Mellon.
 They lent it to the National Gallery of Art for exhibitions and eventually gifted it in 1983 to NGA.